drvinceknight/cfm/_topics/about-the-course.md

 ## Office hours

-I will hold 2-3 hours a week for office hours during which you may come and get help.
-Specific hours will be determined collaboratively as a class.
+I will not hold specific office hours: please email me to arrange a time to come and see me.

 ## Kindness